 Mezzo-soprano refers to a female singer whose range lies between the soprano and the alto/contralto ranges, usually extending from A3-F5.
 While mezzo-sopranos generally have a slightly heavier, darker tone than sopranos, the mezzo-soprano voice resonates in a higher range (and has a different timbre) than that of an alto voice.
-A mezzo-soprano's primo passaggio lies around F4 or F#4, and her secondo passaggio around F5 or F#5.
+A mezzo-soprano's primo passaggio lies around E4 or F4, and her secondo passaggio around E5 or F5.

 Sopranos take the highest female part, which usually encompasses the melody of a song, in four-part choral style harmony.
 Typically, a soprano is expected to be able to sing from C4-A5, or even higher.
-A soprano's first registration pivotal point (passaggio) lies around F#4 or G4, and her second around F#5 or G5.
+A soprano's first registration pivotal point (passaggio) lies around F#4 or G4 (although she may feel more comfortable switching out of chest voice and into middle voice lower in the scale), and her second around F#5 or G5.

 Sopranos who can sing higher than C#6 are known as a sopraninos, although they are most likely to be called sopranos.
 (Of course, there are altos and mezzo-sopranos who are also capable of singing these higher pitches.
-This is why registration events are more important and accurate in determining Fach than vocal range.)
+This is why registration events are more important and accurate in determining Fach than vocal range by itself.)

 In music, a melody, (also tune, voice, or line), is a linear series or succession of notes, not a simultaneity, as in a chord (see harmony).
 However, this succession must contain change of some kind and be perceived as a single entity to be called a melody.